c0pperdragon/Amiga-Digital-Video/README.md

 ## Software

+The Raspberry Pi needs to have a version of the RGBtoHDMI software on is SDCard.
+A compatible release of the software will eventually be available from the original repository at: https://github.com/hoglet67/RGBtoHDMI.
+Until then I have mirrored a working [development release](misc/AmigaTest-v0-06.zip) for your convenience.
-Download the latest release of the RGBtoHDMI software (https://github.com/hoglet67/RGBtoHDMI) and unzip the content to the micro SD card
-(must be formatted as FAT32).
-This micro SD card goes into the RPi and contains all software needed.
+Unzip the content of the archive to a micro SD card, formatted as FAT32.
+This card goes into the Rasperry Pi Zero and contains all software needed.
 Because the adapter board contains a configuration selector, the Amiga profile is already preselected and can be used directly.